rokcej/video-anamorphosis/README.md

 > Anamorphosis is a distorted projection requiring the viewer to occupy a specific vantage point to view a recognizable image.

 The goal of this project is to project an image or video onto any surface in such a way that it looks perfect when viewed from a specific angle.
+The final report is available [here](docs/video-anamorphosis.pdf).

 ## Results